 Ecocreative reproduction is a revolutionary turn, not only replacing creative destruction with creative reconstruction.
 It redirects our attention away from the production and consumption of products and services towards the reproduction and well-being of all species – the long-term healing of the ecological rift.
 Globally connected, concerned citizens, deeply involved in the replacement of a socially and ecologically destabilizing, waste generating mode of production with a sustainable mode of reproduction, will necessarily be at the center of such a shift.
 As united restorers of degraded, damaged, and destroyed terrestrial and marine ecosystems, we are encouraged to make room for ecocreative practices of all kinds, to radically change what it means to be interdependent human beings on this planet.

 Here we must recognize the need for self-governance and self-sufficiency, but do not confuse this with self-imposed isolation.
 The simple but powerful truth is that sustainable human development is scale-dependent and intricately linked to all levels of ecological organization; the continual reproduction of society is simply impossible without the continual reproduction of nature in its entirety.

 Another world is not only possible, it is within reach.
 By rethinking and relinking our neighborhoods, we can all contribute to a sustainable society.
-In our view, this is a society with democratic governance on all levels; world-wide adoption of ecocreative practices; free access to information and appropriate technology; safe and healthy environments; free and open education and research; neighborhood-integrated commons; and globally connected, collaborative networks of neighborhoods, cities, and regions.
+In our view, this is a society with democratic governance on all levels; world-wide adoption of ecocreative practices; free access to information and appropriate technology; safe and healthy environments; free and open education and research; neighborhood-integrated commons; and globally connected federations of neighborhoods, cities, and regions.
 This is a revolutionary, biologically and culturally diverse society powered by humans and by the sun.